 It always amazes me that the more simply one wants to live, somehow, the more expensive it can be!
 You’d think the opposite, but sadly, it is often not so.
-We want organic products that are made from ingredients that leave out synthetic chemicals… but they end up costing more.
+We want organic products that are made from chemical-free ingredients… but they end up costing more.

 A Bit Of History About Organics

 If you don’t have time to read about how we got where we are today, just skip to the list below. 🙂

 In the beginning, organics wasn’t an “industry” like it is today.
 It started as a localized home-grown movement of people who just wanted to eat something without synthetic chemicals.
 Something pure.
 Something wholesome.
 Back to nature.
 It was a simple concept, and in those days you were lucky to find a little basket of worm-holed and spotted organic apples on the back shelf of a corner market.

 But organics have become a lot more complicated over time.
 Even the accepted definition of organic has evolved (and devolved in some ways) over time… for more complete information on what constitutes “organic” these days, please see my article on natural, vegan and organic cosmetics that goes into more detail.